-Caffeine Safe Limits: Determine Your Safe Daily Dose
+Caffeine Safe Limits: Calculate Your Safe Daily Dose

 A safe caffeine limit is the amount of caffeine a person can consume without experiencing any negative caffeine overdose symptoms.

 It’s difficult to assign an exact amount for everyone because people can have different sensitivities or reactions to caffeine based on age, medical history, and tolerance.